Stilux Milan Chain Chandelier

 Manufacturer: Stilux, Milan, Italy.

 The Stilux company no longer exists.
 There is a Stilux company in Milan, but it’s got nothing to do with lighting: “Stilux is a company that deals with professional printing and paper converting solutions for communication”.
-There was also a Sti-lux company that made lamps in the 1990s, but that also no longer exists.
+There was also a Sti-lux company that made lamps in the 1990’s, but that firm also no longer exists.

 Many thanks to Frank from Flowermountain.be for the photos and the enthusiasm.